-The management plan must be approved by the Department and signed by the grantee and landowner prior to the execution of the deed and release of \$10,000 allocated for the management plan.
+For easements, both conservation management plans and carbon farm plans must be approved by the Department and signed by the grantee and landowner prior to the execution of the deed and release of funds allocated for the development of the plan.
+For fee acquisitions, the plan must be approved by the Department and signed by the grantee and landowner within one year of close of escrow on the acquisition, within the grant term, and prior to release of the funds allocated for the plan.
 The plan must be developed by a qualified planner or resource conservation district.

-The management is a living document that may be updated every 10 years and more frequently as ownership or landowner operations or objectives change and is intended to provide flexibility for management of the land within the purposes of the acquisition the grantee must notify SALC of any changes to the management.
+Conservation management plans and carbon farm plans are living documents that must be reviewed by the landowner and grantee at least every 10 years.
+These plans are intended to provide flexibility for management of the land within the purposes of the acquisition.
+The grantee must notify SALC of any changes to the management that have the potential to significantly impact the conservation values or conservation purpose of the acquisition.

-The management plan is considered up-to-date as long as there are no changes to the agricultural operations on the parcel and no changes in ownership of the parcel.
-If there are changes to the agricultural operations on the parcel or ownership of the parcel, the management plan must be updated.
-The grantee and landowner must obtain an updated conservation plan from qualified planner in the event of such changes.
+The plan must be updated if changes to the agricultural operations on or ownership of the property occur that have the potential to significantly impact the conservation values or purpose of the acquisition.
+The grantee and landowner must obtain an updated plan from qualified planner or resource conservation district in the event of such changes.

-The grantee must report the landowner's management plan's implementation and any changes in the agricultural operation or ownership from the previous year on its annual monitoring report.
-If the landowner is not complying with the management plan the grantee must identify how compliance will be achieved.
-If a change in operations or ownership is reported, the grantee must instruct the landowner to update the management plan.
-If, at the time of the next annual monitoring report, the landowner has not obtained an updated management plan (and it is not due to inaction by SALC), then the landowner is in violation of the provisions of the deed and the grantee is responsible to bring the landowner into compliance.
+The grantee must report the landowner's implementation of the plan and any changes in the agricultural operation or ownership that have the potential to impact the conservation values or purpose from the previous year on its annual monitoring report.
+If the landowner is not complying with the plan, the grantee must identify how compliance will be achieved.
+If a change in operations or ownership that has the potential to impact the conservation values or purpose is reported, the grantee must instruct the landowner to update the conservation management plan.
+If, at the time of the next annual monitoring report, the landowner has not obtained an updated plan (and it is not due to inaction by SALC), then the landowner is in violation of the provisions of the deed and the grantee is responsible for bringing the landowner into compliance.